I am not a Robot: AI and Architecture - You Scratch My Back, I’ll Scratch Yours

 CGL Windows

-At Child Graddon Lewis, a small team of us were assigned the task of exploring the Reimagine London prompt through illustrations on our shopfront windows.
-My concept, titled "I Am Not a Robot," unexpectedly captured the team’s interest.
-This project not only taught me valuable lessons in project management but also allowed me to explore illustration on a much larger, more public scale than ever before.
-This illustration series is currently work in progress, with updates to come.
+At Child Graddon Lewis, a small team of us were tasked with responding to the "Reimagine London" prompt by creating illustrations for our shopfront windows.
+My concept, titled "I Am Not a Robot," unexpectedly resonated with the team and became the winning concept.
+This experience not only honed my project management skills but also gave me the opportunity to work with illustration on a larger, more public scale than ever before.
+I developed the overarching concept and managed the team throughout the delivery and execution.
+The flagship illustrations were primarily conceived, developed, and drawn by our talented work experience student, Inaaya Amer

 My interest in the intersection of AI and architecture was sparked by Cleo Abram’s YouTube series Huge by True, which explores groundbreaking technologies and their potential positive & uplifting impact on our world.
 It made me think deeply about how AI tools, like DALL·E and Midjourney, are transforming the creative landscape—not just in art but also in fields like architecture.
 This interest was further fueled by my response to New London Architecture’s Reimagine London prompt, which called for innovative, community-focused visions to tackle some of the city’s most pressing challenges, including accessibility and sustainability.